academo/ww-run-raise/README.md

 Here some ideas of improvements that I'd like to explore, but my knowledge on kwin scripts doesn't allow me:

-- Do not depend on pgrep to detect if an application is open?
+- Do not depend on pgrep to detect if an application is open? (partially addressed: fire and forget mode skips pgrep entirely)
 - Use a single kwin script with signals instead of loading and running one each time?